 The UpLink Trillion Trees Challenge was launched earlier this year and has sourced over 250 entrepreneurial solutions looking at how to scale and accelerate forest conservation and restoration, green our cities, unlock 4IR technology for trees, and stimulate the forest economy – all of which is a contribution to deliver on the UN Decade on Ecosystem Restoration.
 The Trillion Trees Challenge culminated at the World Economic Forum’s Sustainable Development Impact Summit 2020.

 Simon Husson presented BNF’s work to the panellists in the World Economic Forum’s Sustainable Development Impact Summit (left); The UpLink Trillion Trees Challenge 2020 and People Choice Award Announcement (right).

 We are proud to announce that Borneo Nature Foundation is featured in a wildlife conservation mobile game called ‘Wildeverse,’ which has been released around the world.
 The new game uses Augmented Reality for players to protect the worlds last remaining jungles and the endangered apes who call it their home.

 Internet of Elephants, also known as “animal-loving gaming geeks”, have been working in partnership with Borneo Nature Foundation, Goualougo Triangle Ape Foundation, Zoo Atlanta and Chester Zoo over the past 2 years to create Wildeverse.
-The team from the Internet of Elephants visited our conservation projects and met with BNF staff in Sebangau Forest back in 2018.
+The team from the Internet of Elephants visited our conservation projects and met with BNF staff in Sebangau National Park peat-swamp forest back in 2018.
 The game was inspired by what they saw and who they met on their visit.

 As a result, the wildlife we are working to protect and the conservationists who work tirelessly to protect them are now the stars of the game.
 All characters that you will meet in the game, human and non-human, are real and the storylines are authentic.